DevExpress-Examples/aspxgridview-upload-files/Readme.md

 </dx:GridViewDataTextColumn>
 ```

-The link column displays the uploaded image names.
+The Url column displays the uploaded image names.
 Click a name to open the image.

 ![Grid View - Links in grid](unbound-column-with-links.png)
 ## Files to Look At